The Extrinsic Primitive Torsion Problem: Characteristic representations

 Applying the improvement algorithm of Theorem \ref{thm:tilde rho} to $\rho_6$ can be shown by calculation to give rise to the representation $\tilde \rho_6:F_2 \to \GL(12,\C)$ defined as block matrices as

-We will not present the computational proof that $\tilde \rho_6$ arises from $\rho_6$ by applying Theorem \ref{thm:tilde rho} in the case $\CI=\CA_6$ in this case.
+We will not present the computational proof that $\tilde \rho_6$ arises from $\rho_6$ by applying Theorem \ref{thm:tilde rho} with $\CI=\CA_6$.
 However we will demonstrate that it is an oriented characteristic representation: \begin{prop} The homomorphism $\tilde \rho_6$ is an oriented characteristic representation.
 The kernel $\ker \tilde \rho_6$ contains $P_6$ and is infinite index in $F_2$.
 Furthermore, there is a short exact sequence of groups of the form

 \end{prop} \begin{proof} To see the representation is oriented characteristic, observe that the criterion of Proposition \ref{prop:characteristic criterion} is satisfied with the choices of matrices $M_-=I$ and $M_1$ and $M_2$ as below: